andrewchambers/janet-pgjobq/README.md

 - Jobs and results are stored in the table ```jobq```, the required schema tables in postgres can be viewed in pqjobq.janet.
 - The implementation uses redis pubsub, but does not store any persistent state in redis.
+- Run the job worker in a process supervisor with restarts, it deliberately does NOT catch errors, this is so bugs like fd leaks can be recovered from without admin intervention.
+  A good example process supervisor is the authors tool https://github.com/andrewchambers/orderly.